-The primary duties of the Nomination Committee are to review the structure, size and composition of the Board on regular basis; to identify individuals suitably qualified to become Board members; to assess the independence of independent non-executive Directors; and to make recommendations to the Board on relevant matters relating to the appointment or re-appointment of Directors.
-The Nomination Committee currently consists of two independent non-executive Directors, namely Mr. Wu Ping and Mr. Wu Yu Kun, and one executive director, Mr. Chen Hong Cai (Chairman).
+The primary duties of the Nomination Committee are to review the structure, size and composition of the Board on regular basis; to assess the suitability of an individual Board member; to assess the independency of independent non-executive Directors; and to make recommendations to the Board on relevant matters related to the appointment or re-appointment of Directors.
+The Nomination Committee currently consists of two independent non-executive Directors, namely Mr. So Chi Ming and Mr. He Dingding, and one executive Director, Mr. Muk Hung Fei (Chairman).

-The Nomination Committee held one meeting during the year ended 31 December 2021 and all members of the Committee attended the meetings.
+The former Nomination Committee held two meetings during the year ended 31 December 2022 and all members of the Committee attended the meetings.